Byont-Ventures/web3-template/CONTRIBUTING.md

 ## Browser support

 We support the latest two versions of all major browsers unless otherwise noted.
 Most notably we **don't** support Internet Explorer.
-Some browsers that are frequently used to access the Ducata website include:
+Some browsers that are frequently used to access the Byont website include:

 - Google Chrome
 - Mozilla Firefox